vasic00/vehicle-inspection/README.md

 # vehicle-inspection

-Web application for easy and fast appointment scheduling for vehicle technical inspections and registrations.
+Web application for easy and quick appointment scheduling for vehicle technical inspections and registrations.
-Detailed specification in pdf files "DizajnSistema_eVehicleInspection" and "ObjektniModel_eVehicleInspection".
+Detailed specification in pdf files "DizajnSistema_eVehicleInspection" and "CD_eVehicleInspection".